13 Terrifying Facts About Scary Stories to Tell in the Dark

 Stephen Gammell, the mastermind behind the creepy drawings, won a Caldecott Medal for picture book illustration for his work in Karen Ackerman’s Song and Dance Man in 1989.
 Though these illustrations were slightly more lighthearted, they showcased the splotchy, watercolor-heavy style that’s exemplified in the artist's grim, surreal Scary Stories illustrations.
 (You can watch a fun time-lapse of Gammell’s process here, in the trailer for his book Mudkin.)
 “Stephen Gammell has made a very important contribution to these books because he has such a wild imagination,” Schwartz later said.

-The newer, less creepy illustrations provoked outcry from those who grew up with the books, even prompting a BuzzFeed article called “They’re Ruining Scary Stories To Tell in the Dark.”
-According to Meredith Woerner in an article for io9, “[…I]f your child couldn't handle Gammell's paintings, they're certainly not going to be able to stomach a short story about a scarecrow who skins a farmer alive and dries out his skin sack trophy on the roof.
+The newer, less creepy illustrations provoked an outcry from those who grew up with the books, even prompting a BuzzFeed article called “They’re Ruining Scary Stories To Tell in the Dark.”
+According to Meredith Woerner in an article for io9, “[I]f your child couldn't handle Gammell's paintings, they're certainly not going to be able to stomach a short story about a scarecrow who skins a farmer alive and dries out his skin sack trophy on the roof.
 Gammell's art is an integral part of this collection.
 The least they could do is release a special art book as a companion.
 This is just supernatural blasphemy.”
+Later editions restored the illustrations.

 The series topped the American Library Association’s list of the Top 100 most frequently challenged books for 1990-1999.
-Ten years later, the Scary Stories books remained in the top 10, coming in at No. 7 on the list for 2000-2009.
+The Scary Stories books came in at No. 7 on the list for 2000-2009 and No. 23 on the list for 2010-2019.
 The books were most frequently challenged for reasons of “insensitivity, occult/Satanism, violence, (and being) unsuited to age group.”

 About that last thing: The books fall between the 600 and 760 Lexile mark (a system used to organize reading levels), meaning that the books' vocabulary level is most suited for fifth graders.
 Some of the Scary Stories vocabulary words highlighted by the Lexile system were “clink,” “blunt,” “shrouds,” “drafty” “afire,” and “shatter”—further proving that the series’ simple vocabulary doesn’t rule out spooky content.